Table of Contents

 - Wander around the beautiful streets on Arthur Avenue, dine at the restaurants serving authentic Italian-American delights.

-- Hit the famous bars like JJ’s Hideaway and Formerly Crow’s for some hip and booze.
+- Hit the famous bars like JJ’s Hideaway and Formerly Crow’s for some booze.

 - Take an enjoyable subway trip to Coney Island – a vintage New York State attraction.